incendies/todo-app-with-typescript/readme.md

 ## Contact

-If you want to contact me, you can reach me.
+If you want to contact me, you can reach me at [your email or contact information].

 ## License

-This project uses the following license: [MIT License](<https://github.com/incendies/todo-app-with-typescript/blob/main/LICENSE>).
+This project uses the following license: [MIT License](<https://github.com/yourusername/typescript-web-app/blob/main/LICENSE>).